Sexually Transmitted Disease Prevention

 The STD Program collaborates with the (HIV) Prevention and Treatment Programs, Immunization and Hepatitis Sections, Epidemiology Section, the Women’s and Men’s Health Section, the State Epidemiologist, and the Montana Public Health Laboratory.

 The STD Program assists in revising the Administrative Rules governing control of HIV and STDs.
 Those rules, which have the effect of law, are renewed and revised when treatment guidelines are modified or legislative changes require revision.

 CDC’s 2015 STD Treatment Guidelines

 The STD Program provides funding to 19 STD clinics throughout the state to conduct testing for chlamydia and gonorrhea for clients unable to pay for testing.
-During the first six months of 2011, 43% of the clients diagnosed with an STD were counseled and educated regarding the risk of acquiring HIV infection.
+In 2016, 48.4% of the clients diagnosed with an STD were tested and educated regarding the risk of acquiring HIV infection.
 See Montana STD Clinic Definition of Services.

 Clinic staff must provide all STD clients with risk reduction education on STDs and must interview, within DPHHS time requirements, those diagnosed with chlamydia, gonorrhea or syphilis, to elicit the names and locations of sex partners to prevent the spread of the STD.

 Partner services, including notification to sexual partners of exposure, medical evaluation, risk reduction counseling, and appropriate referrals are provided by local health departments.
 Identified partners of STD cases who cannot afford treatment qualify for the DPHHS-sponsored indigent drug fund which provides medication at no cost to the patient.